 Not only do we live in harmony with these good bacteria, but they are essential to our survival.
 When our body is out of balance, the bad bacteria take advantage of the opportunity.
 They then harm our bodies.

-There are only a handful of bad bacteria out there.
+There are only a handful of harmful bacteria out there.
 Of the total bacteria in our bodies, a healthy balance is 85% good bacteria and 15% bad bacteria.
 Harmful bacteria are often referred as pathogenic bacteria.

 Friendly bacteria prefer to eat on plant-food remnants.
 Pathogens thrive when the diet is high in meat and other junk-food.
 Thus, what you eat determines the presence of the bacteria species that will live in your gut.